-Greece, Hungary, Ireland, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovakia, Slovenia, Spain, Sweden, the United Kingdom, the FYR of Macedonia, Litchtenstein and Norway.
-These vary considerably, from states which provide a basic duty with little elaboration on how this should be implemented (e.g. Lithuania) or how a disproportionate burden must be assessed (e.g. Croatia, Latvia, Sweden and the FYR of Macedonia) to states with more extensive guidance on its practical application (e.g. the United Kingdom).
+In many countries judicial interpretation is still scarce or lacking regarding the limits and scope of the duty to provide reasonable accommodation.
+However, it can be said that the following states have legal provisions that approximate to the reasonable accommodation duty found within the Directive: Austria, Belgium, Bulgaria, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, the former Yugoslav Republic of Macedonia,68 France, Greece, Hungary, Ireland, Italy,69 Latvia, Liechtenstein, Lithuania,70 Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and the United Kingdom.
+These vary considerably, from states which provide a basic duty with little elaboration on how this should be implemented (e.g. Lithuania) or how a disproportionate burden must be assessed (e.g. Croatia, the former Yugoslav Republic of Macedonia, Latvia and Sweden) to states with more extensive guidance on its practical application (e.g. the United Kingdom).
 In Cyprus, the duty to adopt 'reasonable measures' is not restricted to the workplace but also covers basic rights (rights to independent living; diagnosis and prevention of disability; personal support with assistive equipment, services etc.; access to housing, buildings, streets, the environment, public transport, etc.; education; information and communication through special means; services enabling social and economic integration; vocational training; employment in the open market etc.; and supply of goods and services, including transport and telecommunications).
 Having said this, outside the field of employment, the duty is not absolute and quite restricted.
 In Malta, reasonable accommodation is restricted to employees, hence to the exclusion of job seekers which is in breach of Directive 2000/78/EC.